XenexOG/proxyreaper/README.md

 # proxyreaper
-A fast proxy scraper and checker
+A fast and opensource proxy scraper and checker